 From birth through old age, our microbiome changes to accommodate our stage of life and our state of health.
 As babies, we are born with nearly sterile guts that quickly begin to colonize as we make their way into the world.
 By age three, we usually have microbiome compositions that are similar to adults.

-Levels of health-promoting Bifidobacteria in our body—most abundant in our colon—are very high in the first couple years of life but naturally decline as we age1.
+Levels of health-supporting Bifidobacteria in our body—most abundant in our colon—are very high in the first couple years of life but naturally decline as we age1.
 However, around age 50, our microbiome ideally undergoes another shift back to the Bifidobacteria-rich environment of infancy.

 What are Bifidobacteria?